 Work Packages (WP) aggregate all activities that follow the same methodological doctrine.
 Each Work Package is led by a Consortium partner and consists of several tasks.
 CANVAS consists of 8 WPs in total.

 - WP 5: This is the integrating unit that includes community built-up and workshop organization.
-It is thus the Work Package that includes all relevant management procedures and is led by the coordinating institution (University of Zurich).
+It includes all relevant management procedures and is led by the coordinating institution (University of Zurich).

 The CANVAS Advisory Board provides alternative views and insights into the research, advices on the strategic directions of the project and helps in dissemination of the project results.
 It consists of the following persons:

 - Mariarosaria Taddeo: University of Oxford, Oxford Internet Institute